-Along Summit Drive is Lac-Drolet, a peaceful village with an impressive industrial zone, the site of 10 or so businesses in the wood, granite, clothing and boot manufacturing, steel structure, and welding sectors.
+Along Summit Drive is Lac-Drolet, a peaceful village with an area featuring several prosperous businesses.
 In the centre of the village, Saint-Samuel Church (1898), built using local granite, has been designated a historic monument, which is also the case for the old rectory.
 In a former quarry at a 640-metre elevation on Mount Sébastien, the Maison du Granit presents the history of the quarries and stonecutters.
-This interpretation centre is worth the stop for its activities, exceptional view, and trails, including one on Mount Morne that leads to an observation tower featuring a 360-degree panoramic view.
+This interpretation centre is worth the stop for its activities, exceptional view, and trails, including one on Mount Morne that leads to an observation tower featuring a 360-degree panoramic vista.
 The lake’s beauty invites fishing enthusiasts to tease bass and trout.
-A gourmet detour via the 5e Rang road gives visitors the opportunity to taste maple products from the Érable à son Meilleur shop, with Créateur de Saveurs designation.